paulocsanz/railway-alarm/README.md

 }
 ```

-The WebHook won't be retried if a non 200 response is received.
+The WebHook won't be retried, even if a non 200 response is received.

 ## Future Work